INSTRUCTOR

 Chesapeake Bay Outward Bound School’s Baltimore base provides the best of both worlds.
 Located in the 1,216 acre Gwynns Falls Leakin Park in Baltimore, MD, the base is within city limits, with easy access to Baltimore City while still being in a huge, wooded park.

-Chesapeake Bay Outward Bound School is also actively developing a base in Washington, D.C., with offices located at the Josephine Butler Parks Center.
+Chesapeake Bay Outward Bound School is also actively developing base in Washington, D.C., with offices located at the Josephine Butler Parks Center.
 Our D.C. partnerships are growing constantly, and we work directly with D.C.
 Parks and Recreation in an effort to revitalize several of D.C.’s green spaces.

 If you are motivated to serve young people and be a part of a supportive, fun, and hard-working community, apply to be an Instructor today!